arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 title: 10 Impressive Questions to Ask in a Job Interview
 ---

+1. TOC
+{:toc}

-## 1. “How will you measure the success of the person in this position?”
+## How will you measure the success of the person in this position?

 This gets right to the crux of what you need to know about the job: **What does it mean to do well, and what will you need to achieve in order for the manager